-When your child arrives to begin their course the tutor will have responsibility for their welfare for the duration of the training course at the training venue.
+When your child arrives to begin their course the educator will have responsibility for their welfare for the duration of the training course at the training venue, whether online or face to face.

-Tutors will arrive at the training venue in reasonable time to set up for the delivery of the course.
+For Face to Face courses, educators will arrive at the training venue in reasonable time to set up for the delivery of the course.
 If learners under the age of 18 years arrive early for the training they will be unsupervised at the training venue until the course commences as detailed in the course timings.